Willgunter/Discord-Clone/README.md

     - Color changing properties not fully implemented yet tho...

 - 2/13/2024
-    - Got user change color to work (with new users anyway), trying to get it to change color without refreshing page, copilor suggested behavior subjects so I might look into that next time I work on the project.
+    - Got user change color to work (with new users anyway), trying to get it to change color without refreshing page, copilot suggested behavior subjects so I might look into that next time I work on the project.

+- 2/13/2024 (Last readme update was 2-3 am rn its 1:30 pm)
+    - Got user change color to work without refreshing page by using behavior subject.
+Made little different colored profile pictures and made users profile picture change as well.